joelparkerhenderson/system-quality-attributes/doc/antifragility/index.md

 - **Redundancy and Diversity**: Incorporate redundancy and diversity in system components to handle failures and leverage them for growth.
 - **Iterative Improvement**: Emphasize iterative improvement processes that continuously enhance the system based on feedback and performance data.

-### Conclusion

-Antifragility is a critical attribute for systems that need to thrive in dynamic and unpredictable environments.
-By addressing antifragility as a system quality attribute, a non-functional requirement, and a cross-functional constraint, organizations can develop systems that not only resist disruptions but also leverage them for improvement.
-This ensures that the system becomes stronger and more capable over time, delivering sustained value and maintaining a competitive edge in the face of constant change.

 </span>

 **Define antifragile:** <span data-chatgpt-prompt="define antifragile (computers and software)">Antifragile is a term coined by Nassim Nicholas Taleb in his book "Antifragile: Things That Gain from Disorder."
 It describes a system or entity that becomes stronger and more resilient when exposed to stressors or adversity, as opposed to simply withstanding them or breaking under the pressure.